 The Niagara Falls represent one of the most impressive wonders of nature of our day and rightfully enjoy their reputation as an untamed – and untamable – site of awesome beauty.
-Reason enough for Hollywood movie-producers to make this dramatic setting their filming location for ‘Niagara‘.
-In this creepy psycho-thriller screen goddess Marilyn Monroe is put through a bloodcurdling cinematic ordeal.
-In her role as Rose, she suffers nerve-racking distress induced by wicked husband Joseph Cotton alias evil George, who desperately wants to get rid of his wife.
-George vanishes and is believed dead, but he reappears.
-Shrouded in a misty waterfall spray and in the assumed privacy of the Rainbow Tower, he brutally strangles Rose to death.
+Reason enough for Hollywood movie producers to make this dramatic setting their filming location for ‘Niagara‘.
+In her role as Rose, the creepy psycho-thriller puts screen goddess Marilyn Monroe through a bloodcurdling cinematic ordeal: evil-minded husband Joseph Cotton alias George urgently wants to get rid of his unloved wife.
+At one point he vanishes and is believed dead, but reappears.
+Shrouded in a misty waterfall spray and in the presumed privacy of the Rainbow Tower, he strangles Rose to death.
 But there is a witness …

-Fictional Hollywood stories aside: what comes now is REAL!
-The Nightmares Fear Factory is ‘the scariest and best haunted-house attraction in Niagara Falls Canada’.
+Fictional Hollywood stories aside: What comes now is REAL!
+The Nightmares Fear Factory calls itself ‘the scariest and best haunted-house attraction in Niagara Falls Canada’.

-On Saturday, September 16th, 2017 at high noon sharp Munich’s Chief Burgomaster – the Lord Mayor – will once again ceremonially exclaim: ‘It’s tapped!’
-The Oktoberfest, a festival recurring for the 184rd time, has been exerting its magnetism on the crowds since 1810.
+On Saturday, September 16th, 2023 at high noon sharp Munich’s Lord Mayor – once again ceremonially exclaimed: ‘It’s tapped!’
+The Oktoberfest, a festival recurring for the 186th time, has been exerting its magnetism on the crowds since 1810.
 It means huge fun for regular folks, works as an illustrious place-to-be-seen for celebrities of all shapes and sizes and could even enhance or jog a career of one trade or another.
-And it serves as a welcome runway for the presentation of suitably traditional garb (such as Dirndl, Lederhosn or Lodenjanker) – or for a rare species of couture whose daring cross-over creations are at times hard to swallow for the more conservative.
-Read article
+And it serves as a welcome runway for the presentation of suitably traditional garb (such as Dirndl, Lederhos’n or Lodenjanker) – or for a rare species of couture whose daring cross-over creations are at times hard to swallow for the more conservative.